sebferre/sparklis/doc/main.md

 - **`p.onEvaluated(callback: () => void): void`**

-  calls `callback` when the place has been evaluated, i.e. when the SPARQL query, its results, and other related information is available.
+  calls `callback` when the place has been evaluated, i.e. when the SPARQL query, its results, and other related information are available.

 - **`p.sparql(): string`**

   returns the SPARQL translation of the current query and focus.
-The place must be evaluated.
+The place must have bene evaluated.

 - **`p.results(): sparklis-results`**

   returns the *Sparklis results* (see datatypes) of the current query focus, as retrieved from the endpoint.
 They are structured as a table filled with RDF terms (and null values).
-The place must be evaluated.
+The place must have been evaluated.

 - **`p.hasPartialResults(): bool`**

   returns whether the Sparklis results are partial or not.
-The place must be evaluated.
+The place must have been evaluated.

-- **`p.getTermSuggestions(inverse: bool, termConstr: sparklis-constr, callback: (partial: bool, suggs: sparklis-suggestions) => void): void`**
+- **`p.getTermSuggestions(inverse: bool, termConstr: sparklis-constr): Promise({partial: bool, suggs: sparklis-suggestion-forest}, ())`**

-  calls `callback` on the term suggestions (see datatype `sparklis-suggestions`) matching the given term constraint.
-The `partial` argument of the callback indicates wheter the passed suggestions are partial or not.
-The place must be evaluated.
+  returns a promise of the term suggestion forest (see datatype `sparklis-suggestion-forest`) matching the given term constraint.
+The `partial` field of the returned data indicates whether the suggestions are partial or not.
+The place must have been evaluated.

-- **`p.getConceptSuggestions(inverse: bool, conceptConstr: sparklis-constr, callback: (partial: bool, suggs: sparklis-suggestions) => void): void`**
+- **`p.getConceptSuggestions(inverse: bool, conceptConstr: sparklis-constr): Promise({partial: bool, suggs: sparklis-suggestion-forest}, ())`**

-  calls `callback` on the concept suggestions (see datatype `sparklis-suggestions`) matching the given concept constraint.
-The `partial` argument of the callback indicates wheter the passed suggestions are partial or not.
-The place must be evaluated.
+  returns a promise of the concept suggestion forest (see datatype `sparklis-suggestion-forest`) matching the given concept constraint.
+The `partial` field of the returned data indicates whether the suggestions are partial or not.
+The place must have been evaluated.

-- **`p.getModifierSuggestions(callback: (partial: bool, suggs: sparklis-suggestions) => void): void`**
+- **`p.getModifierSuggestions(): Promise({partial: bool, suggs: sparklis-suggestion-forest}, ())`**

-  calls `callback` on the modifier suggestions (see datatype `sparklis-suggestions`).
-The `partial` argument of the callback indicates wheter the passed suggestions are partial or not (in practice, should always be false).
-The place must be evaluated.
+  returns a promise of the modifier suggestion forest (see datatype `sparklis-suggestion-forest`).
+The `partial` field of the returned result indicates whether the passed suggestions are partial or not (in practice, should always be false).
+The place must have been evaluated.

 - **`p.applySuggestion(sugg: sparklis-suggestion): sparklis-place`**